CLASSIC PAPUA NEW GUINEA BIRDING TOUR: DETAILED ITINERARY

 If we are lucky we will find one or more of the less frequently recorded species of the Kiunga area, which include New Guinea Bronzewing, Buff-breasted Paradise Kingfisher, Black-eared Catbird and Meyer’s Friarbird.

-Papua New Guinea: Day 10 We should have time for some final birding at Kiunga before we take a flight to Mount Hagen, the capital of the Papua New Guinea highlands.
+Papua New Guinea: Day 11 We may have time for some final birding at Kiunga before we take a flight to Mount Hagen, the capital of the Papua New Guinea highlands.
 Our flight takes us over unbroken foothill forest, mountain ridges and eventually the rich cultivated valleys of the New Guinea highlands.

 Until the 1930s, the highlands of New Guinea were thought to be uninhabited, and so the discovery by some intrepid European gold miners of a large human population numbering over a million people living in stone-age conditions in total isolation from the rest of the world was one of the great discoveries of the 20th century.

-Papua New Guinea: Days 11-13 Kumul Lodge is situated on a high ridge covered in pristine montane forest and the bungalows, which each have their own veranda with a view out over the surrounding valleys, are surrounded by 67 acres (27 hectares) of private grounds.
+Papua New Guinea: Days 12-17 Kumul Lodge is situated on a high ridge covered in pristine montane forest and the bungalows, which each have their own veranda with a view out over the surrounding valleys, are surrounded by 27 hectares (67 acres) of private grounds.

 A feeding station has been set up outside the dining room and, because of the no-hunting policy adopted by this community-run project, the birds have become incredibly tame.
 A ‘sit and wait’ policy can be productive here.
-Belford’s Melidectes and Common Smoky Honeyeaters are numerous, and these are joined by huge Brown Sicklebills (their deafening rattles sound just like a machine-gun), graceful Ribbon-tailed Astrapias, Brehm’s Tiger Parrots and rarely Archbold’s Bowerbirds.
-At Kumul these wonderful birds, that are so shy elsewhere, can be watched from only a few metres away and so the photographic opportunities are often superb.
+Belford’s Melidectes and Common Smoky Honeyeaters are numerous, and these are joined by huge Brown Sicklebills (their deafening rattles sound just like a machine gun), graceful Ribbon-tailed Astrapias, Brehm’s Tiger Parrots and even Archbold’s Bowerbirds.
+At Kumul these wonderful birds, which are so shy elsewhere, can be watched from only a few metres away and so the photographic opportunities are often superb.

 Island Thrushes hop around the lawns, Red-collared Myzomelas feed from the flowers and Friendly Fantails, White-winged Robins and Rufous-naped Whistlers (or Rufous-naped Bellbirds) are all common garden birds, while Grey-streaked Honeyeaters are often present.

 A star attraction of Kumul is the ghost-like Lesser Melampitta, one of only two members of its family, which we can expect to see as well as hear.
-Additional star attractions are the gorgeous but poisonous Blue-capped Ifrit, now a monotypic bird family, and the strange Wattled Ploughbill (likewise now treated as a monotypic family).
+Additional major attractions are the gorgeous but poisonous Blue-capped Ifrit (now a monotypic bird family) and the strange Wattled Ploughbill (likewise now treated as a monotypic family).

-Another special bird at Kumul is the rare Mottled Berryhunter (the former Mottled Whistler, now treated as a monotypic family).
-We will definitely be making an effort to find this key species and we have a fairly good chance of an encounter while at Kumul.
+Another very special bird in the Kumul area is the rare Mottled Berryhunter (the former Mottled Whistler, now treated as a monotypic family).
+We will definitely be making an effort to find this key species and we have good chances of an encounter while based at Kumul and again at Rondon Ridge.

 Other specialities of Kumul include Crested Satinbird (there is often a male that frequents the lodge), Rufescent Imperial Pigeon, Mountain (or Elfin) Myzomela and Ornate Melidectes

-The nightbirds that frequent Kumul Lodge are another prime reason for our visit.
+The nightbirds that frequent the vicinity of Kumul Lodge are another prime reason for our visit.
 As the day draws to a close we have a good chance of encountering the pair of New Guinea Woodcocks that shuffle out from their daytime hiding places to feed around the camp.
-There is occasionally a pair of Mountain Owlet-Nightjars in residence and Greater Sooty Owl may also be found.
-Archbold’s (or Mountain) Nightjars used to perch on the lodge buildings and could start doing so again, or be found not far away.
+From dusk onwards we will look in particular for both Feline and Mountain Owlet-Nightjars and Archbold’s (or Mountain) Nightjar.
+Greater Sooty Owl is a scarce possibility.

-Kumul is a wonderful place for birds-of-paradise and we should also encounter Loria’s Satinbird and the amazing King of Saxony Birds-of-paradise with its fantastically long head-plumes that look like strange antennae.
-We will also visit a patch of remnant forest in order to see Lesser Bird-of-paradise and visit a hillside where Blue Bird-of-paradise can be seen and where Greater Lophorina can be watched fanning its strange collar.
+Kumul and its surrounding area is a wonderful place for birds-of-paradise and, as well as those species already mentioned, we should encounter Loria’s Satinbird, the amazing King of Saxony Birds-of-paradise with its fantastically long head-plumes that look like strange antennae and the beautiful Princess Stephanie’s Astrapia.
+We will also visit a patch of remnant forest in order to see Lesser Bird-of-paradise and visit a hillside where Blue Bird-of-paradise can often be seen and where Greater Lophorina can be watched fanning its strange collar.
 In addition, we will check out grassland areas that are favoured by Yellow-breasted Bowerbirds.

-Amongst the many other birds we may well find while based at Kumul, as we search the mossy forest, gullies with epiphyte-encrusted trees and rocks, and grasslands and mixed agricultural habitats, are Papuan Harrier, Bar-tailed (or Black-billed) Cuckoo-Dove, White-bibbed (or Mountain) Fruit Dove, Fan-tailed Cuckoo, Mountain Swiftlet, Plum-faced, Papuan, Yellow-billed and Orange-billed Lorikeets, White-shouldered Fairywren, Rufous-backed, Black-throated and Marbled Honeyeaters, Mountain Mouse-warbler, Large and Papuan Scrubwrens, Brown-breasted Gerygone, Fan-tailed, Tit and Crested Berrypeckers, Black-breasted Boatbill, Long-tailed Shrike, Black-bellied Cuckooshrike, Brown-backed, Regent and Black-headed Whistlers, Dimorphic and Black Fantails, Black Monarch, Black-throated and Slaty (or Blue-grey) Robins, the cute Canary Flyrobin, Island Leaf Warbler, Papuan Grassbird, Mountain Firetail, Blue-faced Parrotfinch, Hooded Mannikin and Australian Pipit.
+Amongst the many other birds we may well find while based at either Kumul or Rondon, as we search the mossy forest, gullies with epiphyte-encrusted trees and rocks, and grasslands and mixed agricultural habitats, are Papuan Harrier, Black-mantled Goshawk, Bar-tailed (or Black-billed) Cuckoo-Dove, White-bibbed (or Mountain) Fruit Dove, Fan-tailed Cuckoo, Mountain Swiftlet, Brown Falcon, Goldie’s, Plum-faced, Stella’s, Yellow-billed and Orange-billed Lorikeets, White-shouldered Fairywren, Rufous-backed, Black-throated and Marbled Honeyeaters, Yellow-browed Melidectes, Mountain Mouse-warbler, Large, Buff-faced and Papuan Scrubwrens, Brown-breasted Gerygone, Fan-tailed, Tit and Crested Berrypeckers, Black-breasted Boatbill, Long-tailed Shrike, Black-bellied Cuckooshrike, Sepik-Ramu Shrikethrush, Brown-backed, Regent and Black-headed Whistlers, Dimorphic and Black Fantails, Black Monarch, Black-throated, Ashy and Slaty (or Blue-grey) Robins, the cute Canary Flyrobin, Pied Bushchat, Island Leaf Warbler, Papuan Grassbird, Mountain Firetail, Blue-faced Parrotfinch, Hooded Mannikin and Australian Pipit.

-Papua New Guinea: Day 17 After some final birding at Tari we will take a flight to Port Moresby for an overnight stay.
+Papua New Guinea: Day 18 After some final birding in the Mount Hagen region we will take a flight to Port Moresby for an overnight stay.

 NEW BRITAIN EXTENSION